-2022 S\$'000 2021 S\$'000

-Non-current

-Provision for reinstatement costs 1,180 1.427
+2023 S\$'000 2022 S\$'000 Provision for reinstatement costs 1,180 1,180 Analysed as: Non-current liabilities Current liabilities 912 268 1,180 1,180 1,180

 Provision for reinstatement costs were recognised for the expected costs associated with restoring the leased office and factory space by the Group upon expiry of leases from landlords to its original condition based on the requirements of the lease contract.
 Provision for reinstatement costs is the present value of the estimated costs of dismantlement, removal and restoration to be incurred for the leased office and factory space.
 The provision is based on estimates made from historical data associated with reinstatement works on contracts of similar nature using technology and materials that are currently available.